artcg/BEGAN/README.md

 You can specify GPU id with the ```--gpuid``` argument.
 If you want to run on CPU (not recommended!) use ```--gpuid -1```

+Feel free to tune the other parameters if you wish (run ```python main.py --help``` for the full list).
+The default values are the same as in the paper (though the authors point out that their choices aren't necessarily optimal!).

 The one difference between this implementation's defaults and the original paper is the use of batch normalisation - feel free to disable this if you wish with ```--use-batch-norm 0```, but we found that this made training much slower.

 ### Running